sebastianruder/NLP-progress/english/shallow_syntax.md

+# Shallow syntax

+Shallow syntactic tasks provide an analysis of a text on the level of the syntactic structure of the text.

-# Chunking
+## Chunking

-Chunking is a shallow form of parsing that identifies continuous spans of tokens that form syntactic units such as noun phrases or verb phrases.
+Chunking, also known as shallow parsing, identifies continuous spans of tokens that form syntactic units such as noun phrases or verb phrases.

 Example: